-- Winterhounds (and, by extension, Scout) are able to teleport through shadows to anywhere in sight.
+- Winterhounds (one of them being Scout) are able to teleport through shadows to anywhere in sight.

-- The Mirror Realm is an alternative way to travel, as long as you have the favor of Esrever.
+- The Mirror Realm is an alternative way to travel, as long as you have the favor of Esrever, the Mirror Fiend.

 - Benny the Broker (by implication, at least some of the infernal) are able to teleport through flames.